-Thus, to increase confidence in future projections of extreme summer weather, a proper validation of state-of-art climate 95 models in their representation of circumglobal Rossby waves in summer is essential.
-Both the upper-level dynamical characteristics, in terms of amplitude and phase position, as well as the waves' impact on surface weather is important.
+Thus, to have confidence in future projections of extreme summer weather, a proper validation of state-of-art climate models in their representation of circumglobal Rossby waves in summer is essential.
+Both the upper-level dynamical characteristics, in terms of amplitude and phase position, is important, but also the waves' impact on surface weather.
 Here we systematically validate the representation of summertime Rossby waves in three state-of-the-art climate models, focusing on wave-5 and 7, their phase-locking behavior and surface anomalies.
-Further, we remove the bias in only one or two components of the model by nudging and/or prescribing to reanalysis, to understand the origin of model biases.
+Further, we use specific nudging experiments, that remove the bias in only one or two components of the model, to understand the origin of model biases.

-105 This paper aims at addressing the following questions:
+This paper aims at addressing following questions:

-1: Can models capture the key characteristics of high-amplitude circumglobal waves in summer?

-2: What are the near-surface temperature, precipitation, and mean sea level pressure anomalies from such waves and how do they compare to observations?

-110 3: Do potential model biases originate from the atmospheric circulation or land surface-feedbacks?
+- 1: Can models capture the key characteristics of high-amplitude circumglobal waves in summer? - 2: What are the near-surface temperature, rainfall, and mean sea level pressure anomalies from such waves and how do they compare to observations? - 3: Do potential model biases originate from the atmospheric circulation or land surface-feedbacks?